VaclavDedik/jboss-seam/examples/jpa/readme.txt

 WebSphere 6.1:

   * Install and run WebSphere 6.1
+  * Set a Websphere web container custom property "com.ibm.ws.webcontainer.invokefilterscompatibility" to true.
+See Seam reference guide chapter for details.
+  * Set a Websphere web container custom property "prependSlashToResource" to true.
+See Seam reference guide chapter for details.
   * ant websphere61
   * Deploy dist-websphere61/jboss-seam-jpa.war and specify a context_root
   * From the "Enterprise Applications" list select: "jboss-seam-jpa" --> "Manager Modules" --> "jboss-seam-jpa.war" --> "Classes loaded with application class loader first", and then Apply